roclark/sportsipy/docs/nfl.rst

-The Roster module contains detailed player information, allowing each player to be queried by their player ID using the ``Player`` class which has detailed information ranging from career home runs to single-season stats and player height, weight, and nationality.
+The Roster module contains detailed player information, allowing each player to be queried by their player ID using the ``Player`` class which has detailed information ranging from career touchdowns to single-season stats and player height, weight, and nationality.
 The following is an example on collecting career information for Drew Brees.